eslint/rfcs/designs/2021-suppression-support/README.md

 To minimize changes, we propose to use the `-- Description` part of the suppression as "Justification".

-More specifically, for inSource suppression (or inline directive comments in ESLint), the description after two or more consecutive dashes can be treated as the justification.
+More specifically, for directive suppression (or inline directive comments in ESLint), the description after two or more consecutive dashes can be treated as the justification.

 For example: